fortinet-fortisoar/widget-funnel-chart/docs/usage.md

 In addition to incident response, the funnel chart widget can be used in various other domains such as sales and marketing to track the progress of leads through the sales funnel, and other contexts, such as website analytics or customer service.
 The stages in a funnel chart widget can be customized to reflect the specific process being analyzed.

-Select the "Record containing JSON Data" option if all the data to be rendered using JSON data of a certain field value of the module.
+## Funnel Chart Widget Edit View

 This section details the process to edit the widget and use it with data from a specific record or from across multiple modules.

-### Record Containing JSON Data
+### Record containing JSON Data

 This option helps retrieve and display data from a record that has values in `JSON` format.
-Select the **Record Containing JSON Data** option if all data to be rendered is in a specific field of the module.
+Select the **Record containing JSON Data** option if all data to be rendered is in a specific field of the module.
 The widget has filters to select only that record that meets the filter conditions.

 1. Edit a module's (e.g. *Dashboard*) view template and select **Add Widget** button.